DemocracyClub/Website/democracy_club/apps/report_2019/report.md

 ### Goals that did not apply

-#### “In the event of a general election, help 10m people gain knowledge about election”
+**In the event of a general election, help 10m people gain knowledge about election**

 There was no general election, but we maintained a plan for an unscheduled election, which included listing and preparing potential freelance hires and sources of funding.
 This work will continue through next election year as